1-800-758-7571 | Hablamos Español!

 If you have sleep apnea or another sleep disorder, it’s best to forgo that afternoon power nap.
 The primary reason why naps aren’t recommended for sleep apnea patients is that they make it harder to embrace continuous positive airway pressure (CPAP) treatment.

-All that said, if you must take a nap, try to limit it to earlier in the day (before 3 pm), always wear your CPAP, and try not to sleep for more than 20 or 30 minutes.
+That said, if you must take a nap, try to limit it to earlier in the day (before 3 p.m.).
+You should always wear your CPAP and try not to sleep for more than 20 or 30 minutes.
 Shorter naps don’t allow you to enter the deeper phases of sleep and can help you avoid that post-nap, groggy feeling.

 How We Can Help